The possibility of producing energy without a net increase of carbon into the atmosphere has renewed international interest in the Biofuels Industry.

 For in-depth analysis of biofuel sources the VeraSpec MBx is the go-to choice for handling the difficulties of pyrolysis and combustion analysis.
 The VeraSpec MBx is the flagship instrument for the analysis of pyrolytic byproducts in the search for new biofuel sources.
 The VeraSpec MBx has been the proven solution for pyrolytic byproduct analysis by customers such as the National Renewable Energy Laboratory (NREL) and the University of Georgia's Complex Carbohydrate Research Center (CCRC).

-Extrels instruments for biofuel analysis also include the MAX300-LG Laboratory Gas Analyzer and MAX300-IG Industrial Gas Analyzer Systems, capable of sampling from multiple points along an atmospheric pressure exhaust stream.
+Extrels instruments for biofuel analysis also include the MAX300-LG Laboratory Gas Analyzer and MAX300-BIO Bioreactor Gas Analyzer Systems, capable of sampling from multiple points along an atmospheric pressure exhaust stream.

 Ethanol is produced in several ways from biomass or other organic sources.
 In an effort to better control production processes and improve efficiency, increased emphasis has been put on the importance of fast accurate, gas analysis for optimal fermentation control.